Quickstart

 OPENAI_API_KEYexported in your shell (for embeddings)ANTHROPIC_API_KEY(or anotherllm_router-supported provider) for the retrieval step

-Four commands¶
+Four commands

-git clone https://github.com/hretheum/exocortex.git
+git clone https://github.com/hretheum/exocortex.gitcd exocortex

-# 1. Bring Postgres + pgvector + Apache AGE up, apply migrations
+# 1. Bring Postgres + pgvector + Apache AGE up, apply migrationsdocker compose up -d --builddocker compose exec api exocortex migrate up

-# 2. Ingest a single note (POSTs to /capture + writes a thought row)
+# 2. Ingest a single note (POSTs to /capture + writes a thought row)docker compose exec api python examples/hello-world/ingest_one_note.py# ✓ thought_id=<uuid> ingested with embedding

 Q: what did I learn about Cypher

 A: Cypher MATCH clauses can chain through edge types ...
-Apache AGE
+Apache AGE supports this within Postgres ... downside is AGE 1.6 lags behind the official Neo4j spec.

 This is the smoke loop.
 It is deliberately not a full Exocortex setup: